-So, why is Ta Prohm only at 5th place?
+So, why is Ta Prohm only in 5th place?
 Been as cool as it is and having the Tomb Rider popularity, makes the temple overcrowded.
-You need to carefully design a route around Angkor, just to have a chance to see the monstrous threes without the tourist hordes, and even then you’d probably have to wait on a line to get a photo at the best locations.
+You need to carefully design your Angkor route, just to have a chance to see the monstrous threes without the tourist hordes, and even then you’d probably have to wait on a line to get a photo at the best locations.

-When you visit the temple, you will find a map with all giant tree locations, my advice is – check them all!
+When you visit the temple, you will find a map with the locations of all giant trees, my advice is – check them all!

 4. Banteay Kdei

 Built in the middle of the 12th century to the beginning of the 13th century, Banteay Kdei is one of the hidden gems of Angkor.
-Its name translates to “Citadel of Chambers” which is a perfect explanation of the maze of chambers that expect you there.
-The medium sized temple layout consists of three enclosures within an outer compound wall.
+Its name translates to “Citadel of Chambers” which is a perfect explanation of the maze of chambers that awaits you there.
+The medium-sized temple layout consists of three enclosures within an outer compound wall.

 There are numerous stunning carvings in the inner enclosure that even though built with an inferior grade of sandstone and construction methods, have been restored to perfection.

 Banteay Kdei is a breath of fresh air compared to the other often overwhelmingly crowded Siem Reap temples.
-It not only gives you a serenity experience to wander around the mystical labyrinth of its chambers but also present a bundle of photo opportunities.
+It not only gives you a serene experience of wandering around the mystical labyrinth of its chambers but also presents a bundle of photo opportunities.